ArzCorp/pokedex-app/README.md

-# react-native
+# Pokedex App
-This project is for practce React Native
+This project is build with practce React Native about pokemon